TheHun89/OOP/README.md

+### Polymorphism
-### Polymorphism – one task performed in different ways (method overriding and overloading), runtime and compiletime; Polymorphism is the ability of an object to take on many forms.
+* Polymorphism is one task performed in different ways (method overriding and overloading), runtime and compiletime; Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

-Method overloading – change number of arguments OR change data types Method overriding – subclass with same method as parent class (can’t override static method)
+* **Method overloading** – change number of arguments OR change data types
+* **Method overriding** – subclass with same method as parent class (can’t override static method)

-Covariant return type – method overriding where return type is different.
+* **Covariant return type** – method overriding where return type is different.
 Below example A’s get returns A while B’s get returns B
 ```
 class A{
 A get(){return this;}